-The improvement of Rutherglen Town Centre is not solely in the gift of the Council.
-It is vital to build on the initial engagement and continue to work in partnership with local businesses and property owners, the local community, local interest groups and statutory agencies.
+The improvement of Rutherglen town centre is not solely in the gift of the Council.
+To develop and ensure ownership of the strategy it will be vital to build on the initial engagement and continue to work in partnership with local businesses land and property owners the local community, local interest groups and statutory agencies.

-The vision, objectives and actions outlined are intended to form a basis for discussion and for all stakeholders to collectively share and take forward.
+The vision, objectives and actions outlined in this strategy are intended to form a basis for discussion and for all stakeholders to collectively share and take forward.